 Going through a global health crisis over the past year, probably many of us considered starting or moving into a career in the health industry.
-If you're thinking in that direction too, good on you because both the industry and the people need your support now more than ever.
+If you're thinking in that direction, it's good because both the industry and people need your support now more than ever.

 Jenny Davis: Mental Health Admin Officer

 Can you shortly describe a typical day on the job?